 I use post name (/%postname%/) on most of my websites as it keeps links short and allows me to insert keywords into the URL (to do this, simply change the post slug in the post editor).
 News blogs that publish dozens of articles per day tend to use day and post name (/%year%/%monthnum%/%day%/%postname%/) to avoid any problems with duplicate post slugs.
 Category and post name (/%category%/%postname%/) is another popular option.

-To change permalinks through the WordPress admin area, your .htaccess file has to be writable.
-To do this, WordPress recommends that you change the file permissions of .htaccess to 644.
+To change permalinks through the WordPress admin area, your .htaccess file has to be writable (and the vast majority is writable by default, so no fear).
+If yours is not, however, WordPress recommends that you change the file permissions (inside your php.ini file) for your .htaccess file to 644.

 If you do not have permission to update .htaccess through the admin area, WordPress will give you the code for your chosen permalink structure so that you update the .htaccess file manually.
 You can then manually update the .htaccess file via your hosting account file manager or using a File Transfer Protocol (FTP) client.